tadpol/tadpol.github.com/projects/_posts/2014-09-06-CoffeeInCoffeeOut.markdown

 thickbox: true
 ---

-I have this neat coffee mug that uses themal paint to show how full it is.
-Its more cute than pratical.
+I have this neat coffee mug that uses thermal paint to show how full it is.
+Its more cute than practical.
 Looking at my cup one day while thinking about internets and things, this project formed into my mind along with a question.
-Can I tell how full a coffee cup is by just temperatues?
+Can I tell how full a coffee cup is by just temperatures?
 Because if I know that, I can figure out how much and how fast I drink coffee.
-Which mean I can figure out how much caffiene I've had, and then how long it sticks around in my body.
+Which mean I can figure out how much caffeine I've had, and then how long it sticks around in my body.

 I set off to find out.